agent2agent¶

 or `peek`, is never auto-injected, and is never acted on as an instruction

-without operator confirmation.
+and act on them directly.
 Adding body-reading to the hook would create

 a prompt-injection vector and is forbidden.